 In R2-2210567, the following corrections (in red) are proposed:

-16.14.6 AMF (Re-)Selection by gNB
+16.14.6 AMF (Re-)Selection

 The gNB implements the NAS Node Selection Function specified in TS 38.410 [16].

-For a RRC_CONNECTED UE, when the gNB is configured to ensure that the UE connects to an AMF that serves the country in which the UE is located.
+For a UE in RRC_CONNECTED, the gNB is configured to ensure that the UE connects to an AMF that serves the country in which the UE is located.
 If the gNB detects that the UE is in a different country to that served by the serving AMF, then it should perform an NG handover to change to an appropriate AMF, or initiate an UE Context Release Request procedure towards the serving AMF (in which case the AMF may decide to de-register the UE).

 Question 2.12: Do companies agree with the above proposal or have further suggestions ?